INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Causality is an ontological concept, and all romantics impose their mentalistic ontology as a prior criterion for criticism, while making empirical or statistical analyses at most optional and supplementary.

-For romantics maintain only “theory” that describes subjective motives can “explain” conscious human action.
+Romantics maintain that only “theory”, i.e., language describing subjective motives, can “explain” conscious human action.

 Motives are the “mechanisms” identified in “causal” explanations, which are also therefore called “theoretical” explanations.
 Observed regularities are deemed incapable of “explaining”, even if they enable correct predictions.